ACCESSING YOUR ONLINE ACCOUNT

 As a PR, you'll be able to manage both the members that you represent and your own personal health plans online under a single username.
 This means that you'll be able to log in to your online member account or mobile app and access all the data you're allowed to see.

-What if I need to get full access to a teenager who I represent?
+What if I need to get full access to a teenager that I represent?

-If you are a PR of a teenage member between the ages of 13 and 17 and you want to get full access to the teenager’s health information online, the teenager member will need to grant you that access.
-If your teenaged member doesn’t have an online member account, they will need to sign the full access+ form and return it to us at BlueCross BlueShield of Tennessee, INC., 1 Cameron Hill Circle, Chattanooga, TN 37402
+If you are a PR of a teenage member between the ages of 13 and 17 and you want to get full access to the teenager's health information online, the teenage member will need to grant you that access.

 • I'm a Parent